jadijadi/lpic1book/1025_use_rpm_and_yum_package_management.md

 if using RPM, you can upgrade a system using -U or -F instead of -i.
 This is the difference:

 > -i is for install, -U is upgrade or install, -F is upgrade if installed.
-Note that -F wont install / upgrade the package if it is not already istalled.
+Note that -F wont install / upgrade the package if it is not already installed.

 > please note that in many cases, we also us -v (verbose = print a lot of info) and -h (show a progress bar with hash signs (#) ).

-Last thing you should now is if intsalling or updating using ````rpm```` and you have many files which are dependent to each other, you can copy all your rpm files into one directory and do a ````rpm -Uvh *.rpm```` and rpm will install/upgrade all the packages based on their dependencies to each other.
+Last thing you should now is if installing or updating using ````rpm```` and you have many files which are dependent to each other, you can copy all your rpm files into one directory and do a ````rpm -Uvh *.rpm```` and rpm will install/upgrade all the packages based on their dependencies to each other.

 ### Querying info
 You saw that rpm needed a full file name and yum needed only the package name.
 How can we find these info?